-Initially this series of events was scheduled to be run across three countries between September-October 2020; however due to Covid19, the UK-based events were cancelled and the events in Australian and New Zealand were postponed - dates TBC.
+Initially this series of events was scheduled to be run across three countries between September-October 2020; however due to Covid19, the UK-based events were cancelled and the events in Australian and New Zealand were postponed - some events have now been rescheduled, and some others have dates TBC.

 A series of bicentennial commemorative events acknowledging famed Maori chief, Hongi Hika, Waikato and Thomas Kendall's 1820 journey to England.
 In mid-2020, it will have been 200 hundred years since Hongi, his peer Waikato and Missionary Thomas Kendall, sailed from the Bay of Islands, New Zealand, to London, England - each for their own reasons.

 To properly acknowledge the story of these three men as pivotal figures within the history of New Zealand; their journeys and experiences in England and Australia; their admittance to Queens' College (Cambridge University) where they assisted Prof. Samuel Lee in compiling an English-Maori Dictionary, Hongi and Waikato's introduction to the Peerage inside the House of Lords, Thomas Kendall's unlikely ordination as a priest at Norwich Cathedral, as well as Hongi and Waikato's audience with King George IV at Carlton House - the beginning of the relationship between Maori and the British Crown.